Acto3D/Acto3D_py/README.md

 - **Data transmission is not encrypted.** This functionality is primarily intended for operations within your local PC.
 If you use this feature, keep in mind that data sent or received is not protected.

-- **Performance considerations for remote transmissions:** Sending and receiving data remotely is not optimized for parallel processing and may result in slower performance from remote PCs.
+- **Performance considerations for remote transmissions:** Sending and receiving data remotely may result in slower performance from remote PCs.
-However, we have plans in place to address this issue and improve performance in future updates.

 - **Avoid exposing ports publicly.** Given that the data transfer is not encrypted, exposing your ports to the external network could pose significant security risks.
 Do not make your ports publicly accessible.